How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 • “WSA discontinued what now”

-This guide explains the best real-world ways to use Android apps on Windows 11 in 2025, including step-by-step setup, safety tips, and which option works best for each use case.
+This guide explains the most reliable ways to use Android apps on Windows 11 after WSA, with step-by-step setup, safety tips, and a quick decision guide so you don’t waste time installing the wrong thing.

 目次